Pierre Mattar profile picture

 Research Interests

-The lab is focused on how retinal cell types are i) produced and ii) maintained.
+The lab is focused on how genome remodelling regulates neurodevelopment and neurodegeneration.

-Understanding the degenerative process might provide new approaches that could help prevent or mitigate degeneration.
+Understanding the adaptive and maladaptive processes that occur during neurodegeneration might also provide new approaches that could help prevent or mitigate these tragic disorders.

 Brief Biography